Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 3. Luma Dream Machine – Great Colour & Atmosphere for Mid-Range Budgets

-Dream Machine is a strong option if your ads lean heavily on mood, colour and smooth motion rather than ultra-complex character work.
-Entry-level plans are relatively affordable if you batch your use.
+Dream Machine is a strong option if your ads lean heavily on mood, colour and smooth motion rather than complex character performance.
+Entry-level plans remain workable if you batch generation efficiently.

 Why it works for 60-second spots